-As Principal Consultant, the majority of my time is dedicated to helping one of our biggest international clients create a vision for improving their user experience.
-It’s my job to understand their objectives and their customer’s needs and create tangible, meaningful solutions that solve complex design problems.
+As an Experience Design Director, the majority of my time is dedicated to helping our biggest clients create a vision for improving their user experience.
+It’s my job to understand their business and customers to help create tangible, meaningful solutions that solve complex design problems.

-In my early days at Foolproof I worked largely on financial services projects.
-Having come from the digital team of a large UK based insurance firm this was my specialism.
+In my early days at Foolproof, I worked across many different financial services projects.
+Having transitioned from the digital team at Aviva, this was my specialism.
 I spent 6 years working client-side, which taught me a lot about the mechanics and processes of big business.
 This experience has given me an understanding of the challenges our clients face and how to overcome them.

-Outside of work I love my sports.
+Outside of work, I love sports.
 If you can’t find me, chances are I’m in a gym or on the road running.
-I’ve completed 2 marathons and at 3 hours 19 I’m still chasing that magical sub 3 hours.
-Most recently I discovered veterans league football but I’m still coming to terms with the fact I’m old enough to play.
+I’ve completed 2 marathons and at 3 hours 19, I’m still chasing that magical sub 3 hours.
+Music is my other vice; I’m a self taught bedroom guitarist who dreams of stepping in for Dave Grohl.